rleh/KiBot/README.md

             - `kicost`: [boolean=false] Enable KiCost worksheet creation.
             - `kicost_api_disable`: [string|list(string)=''] List of KiCost APIs to disable.
             - `kicost_api_enable`: [string|list(string)=''] List of KiCost APIs to enable.
+            - `kicost_dist_desc`: [boolean=false] Used to add a column with the distributor's description.
+So you can chek this is the right component.
             - `logo`: [string|boolean=''] PNG file to use as logo, use false to remove.
             - `logo_scale`: [number=2] Scaling factor for the logo.
 Note that this value isn't honored by all spreadsheet software.
             - `max_col_width`: [number=60] [20,999] Maximum column width (characters).